 - Do we need to capture or monitor Teams, Slack, Zoom, collaboration tools or enterprise social media apps?

 - Do we have a policy in place to govern corporate social media use?
 (Note: If the organisation already has a corporate LinkedIn or Twitter page, now is a good time to start building this policy quickly.)

 - Has the marketing department authorised key individuals to post campaigns, news, product launches, events and other information on LinkedIn, Facebook, Twitter, WhatsApp or other channels?

 - Has the corporate legal department validated whether a social media surveillance or monitoring tool can produce copies of data, objects and events (in context) from enterprise collaboration and social media apps?

 A robust IG plan requires a team effort

-Many corporate IT departments are recalibrating and augmenting cybersecurity practices right now to help their organizations manage risk effectively in the new normal.
+Many corporate IT departments are recalibrating and augmenting cybersecurity practices right now to help their organisations manage risk effectively in the new normal.
 Creating relevant and well-thought-out IG policies that can work in synergy with updated cybersecurity practices is an equally important exercise for mitigating risks.

-The organization's IT and legal departments will want to collaborate closely on creating a corporate IG policy.
+The organisation’s IT and legal departments will want to collaborate closely on creating a corporate IG policy.
 Also, IT and human resources teams should work together to educate employees about the risks of using non-approved enterprise collaboration and social media apps.

-And finally, the organization should consider employing best-of-breed software solutions that can help them capture, surveil and enforce policies to mitigate risk, preserve brand reputation online and create that all-important "corporate memory" with discoverable evidence that can be tapped whenever a potentially damaging issue arises.
+And finally, the organisation should consider employing best-of-breed software solutions that can help them capture, surveil and enforce policies to mitigate risk, preserve brand reputation online and create that all-important “corporate memory” with discoverable evidence that can be tapped whenever a potentially damaging issue arises.

 To get a 4-step plan to stay secure and compliant with your communication and social media tools, download our ebook, How Communication and Social Media Tools Are Changing the Insider Risk Equation for Compliance, IT and Legal Teams.